systatum/prego/README.md

 - `pnpm dev`: Run development server with TinaCMS
 - `pnpm dev-local`: Run development server just your
-- `pnpm build-admin`: Build for production with TinaCMS
-- `pnpm build-homepage`: Build for production just homepage
+- `pnpm build`: Build for production (also check for your env variables)
 - `pnpm lint`: Run linter with Biome and EsLint/NextLint

 ### Guidelines